 Learn and Share

 While over 50,000 repository managers used today, 40% of development organizations are still not taking advantage of them to proxy public repositories or to host their own binaries.
-For those of you looking for an introduction to repository managers, there are some great resources available here.

 If you are using Nexus and want to learn more about how others are using it, be sure to check out our new community site, TheNEXUS.
 There are some great articles on Nexus configurations and integrations with other tools you love (Jenkins, Puppet, Maven, and more).
 You can also find loads of free video based training and ebooks there.